amirsafaridevs/product-sort-customizer/readme.txt

 == Description ==

-**Product Sorter for WooCommerce** lets you define a custom display order for products in each WooCommerce category *and* tag, independently.
+**Custom Product Display Order on Category and Tag Pages** lets you define a custom display order for products in each WooCommerce category and tag, independently.
 Easily drag and drop products in a modern, searchable admin interface.
 Compatible with the latest WooCommerce, including HPOS.

 **Features:**
 - **Category & Tag Sorting:** Set a unique product order for every category and every tag, independently.